Immediate Support Vessel: Design and description

 The ISVs have been designed and built by SHM Shipcare, Abu Dhabi Ship Building (ADSB) and Rodman 78 of Spain, for the patrol boat requirement of India's Oil and Natural Gas Corporation (ONGC) and the Indian Navy. and were funded by ONGC.

 The ISVs are made of fiberglass reinforced hulls, and are capable of operating in sea state 6 conditions.
 They are fitted with two Caterpillar engines, each of 1600 hp, which enables top speed of 40 knots using water jet propulsion, and a radius of operation of 500 nautical miles.
 The boats are armed with heavy and light machine guns, and also carry modern navigational and communication sensors and equipment for day and night surveillance.
 They also carry an inflatable Gemini boat to enable rapid insertion or extraction of the Indian Navy's MARCOS for search and rescue, law enforcement and maritime patrol.
 The patrol boats are commanded by an officer of the rank of Lieutenant and have a crew of six sailors, and can carry a total of 20 people on board.

 Service history

-One Immediate Support Vessel deployed at Bombay High fired at a fisherman in a boat.
-The incident occurred on Sunday, May 17, 2015, in the Arabian Sea, around 80 km off Mumbai.
+One Immediate Support Vessel deployed at Bombay High fired at a fisherman in a boat on Sunday, May 17, 2015.
+The incident occurred in the Arabian Sea, around 80 km off Mumbai.
 The boat had strayed into the high security and prohibited area of an offshore oil rig, and anchored close to an oil platform.
 According to the navy's report, "despite repeated warnings, the boat refused to move out of the prohibited area, which is when the warning shots were fired into the water.
 One round deflected on hitting the water and hit a fisherman in a boat."
-He was evacuated in a helicopter and taken to a hospital, where is condition was reported to be stable.
+He was evacuated in a helicopter and taken to a hospital, where his condition was reported to be stable.

+Six vessels, from T-35 to T-40, from the 83rd and 84th squadron participated at the International Fleet Review 2026 held at Visakhapatnam.